 You can wade your way through most of the reservoir, looking for Largemouth Bass, Crappie, and Chain Pickerel as you go.
 White Perch are probably the most common catch, and there’s a lot of them in these waters.
 If you’re a fan of ice fishing, visit the reservoir in the winter months for some memorable action.

 Norton Reservoir is bustling with activity and people in the summer.
 There are plenty of water sports to enjoy, including sailing and canoeing.
 You can come here with your family to relax and get some fresh air with a spot of fishing on the side.
-You can also pop by on your own, spend a bit of time in silence, with the only interruption being reel screaming when you’ve got a fish on.
+You can also pop by on your own and spend a bit of time in silence, with the only interruption being reel screaming when you’ve got a fish on.

 This summer colony is much more than a getaway for the rich and famous.
 Martha’s Vineyard is a beautiful island, only a short ferry ride away from Cape Cod, and it boasts prolific fishing.
 Home of the five-week “Martha’s Vineyard Striped Bass and Bluefish Derby,” this destination is a haven for beginners and seasoned anglers alike.